yuval-rubin1/Amirim-Project/README.md

 # Overview

 This repository contains the implementation of an Amirim project exploring the oculomotor integrator of goldfish.
-You are welcome to read the project at the file "Amirim_Project - Yuval Rubin.pdf" in the repository.
+You are welcome to read the [final project](https://github.com/yuval-rubin1/Amirim-Project/blob/main/Amirim_Project%20-%20Yuval%20Rubin.pdf) in the repository.

 This project is mainly based on 3 papers: